gornskew/lisply-mcp/README.md

 **Syntax Note for the below examples:**

-`the` is a Gendl referencing macro used to access messages in the current object (implicit `self`) e.g. when our code is inside the body of a `define-object`.
+`the` is a special Gendl operator used to access messages in the current object (implicit `self`) e.g., in Gendl object definitions, which are authored inside a `define-object` expression, the main construct used to define dynamic, adaptive objects in Gendl.

 `theo` is a shorthand synonym for `the-object` and is used to send a message to an object instance other than `self`, where said other